 Select the right insurance options for your child's needs and don't forget, if you're unsure about anything give the company a call.

-Check out our own Children's Travel Insurance for children under 18 and benefit from Medical Expenses Cover of up to £10 million, 24hr emergency assistance and all the essentials for your child for as little as £7.22 per week.
+Check out our own Children's Travel Insurance for children under 18 and benefit from Medical Expenses Cover of up to £10 million, 24hr emergency assistance and all the essentials.

 Travel insurance for children going on a school trip is pretty much always covered by the school.
 This will normally be included in a school package the school buys from a third party, or will be bought as a group travel insurance policy separately.
 Either way, you can find out what your child is covered for by contacting the school.